Nottingham Victoria railway station

 It was opened by the Nottingham Joint Station Committee on 24 May 1900 and closed on 4 September 1967 by the London Midland Region of British Railways.
-The station building was entirely demolished (except the clock tower), and the Victoria Centre shopping centre was built on the site, incorporating the old station clock tower into the main entrance on Milton Street (the continuation of Mansfield Road).
+The station building was entirely demolished, except for the clock tower; the Victoria Centre shopping centre was built on the site, incorporating the old station clock tower into the main entrance on Milton Street (the continuation of Mansfield Road).

 Background

-In 1893 the Manchester, Sheffield and Lincolnshire Railway obtained authorisation to extend its North Midlands railway network into London.
-This new line was opened on 15 March 1899 (by which time the railway company was known as the Great Central Railway) and became known as the London Extension, stretching from Annesley to a new station at Marylebone in London.
+In 1893, the Manchester, Sheffield and Lincolnshire Railway obtained authorisation to extend its North Midlands railway network into London.
+This new line was opened on 15 March 1899, by which time the railway company was known as the Great Central Railway; it became known as the London Extension, stretching from Annesley to a new station at Marylebone in London.
 The line passed through Nottingham, where a new station was to be built.

 Construction and opening

 The station's construction was on a grand scale: a 13 acre site was acquired at a cost of £473,000 (£) in the heart of Nottingham's city centre; negotiations for the land acquisition had taken three years.
 The construction called for the demolition of whole streets of some 1,300 houses, 24 public houses, and St. Stephen's Church, Bunker's Hill, following which about 600000 cuyd of sandstone was excavated from the site.
 The site measured about 650 yd in length from north to south and had an average width of 110 yd, with a tunnel at each end for access.

-The Great Central Railway and Great Northern Railway shared the station (they split into two lines at Weekday Cross junction).
+The Great Central Railway and Great Northern Railway shared the station; they split into two lines at Weekday Cross junction.
 The two owners failed to reach agreement on the station's name; the Great Central naturally wanted it called "Central", a proposition the Great Northern, still smarting from the incursion into its territory made by the London Extension, would not accept.
-The two railway companies operated separate booking offices, the Great Central issuing tickets reading "Nottingham Central", whilst the Great Northern's window bore the name "Nottingham Joint St'n".
+The two railway companies operated separate booking offices, the Great Central issuing tickets reading Nottingham Central, whilst the Great Northern's window bore the name "Nottingham Joint St'n".
 In the 1898 Royal Atlas of England, the station was recorded as the "Grt Central & Grt Northern Joint Central Station".
 The town clerk resolved the situation by suggesting the name "Nottingham Victoria" to reflect the fact that the planned opening date coincided with Queen Victoria's birthday; this was readily accepted at a meeting of the Nottingham Joint Station Committee on 12 June.